itulo/vaffapp/README.md

-VaffApp
+Intro
 =======
-VaffApp is a project that I started with the purpose of learning android programming (and make money of course).
-The app is available from the Google Play Store, [here](https://play.google.com/store/apps/details?id=italo.vaffapp.app).
+This is the codebase of the android app VaffApp, available from the Google Play Store, [here](https://play.google.com/store/apps/details?id=italo.vaffapp.app).
 The app gathers insults from different italian dialects, grouped by region, with an interpretation in standard italian.
 The user can surf insults randomly and share them.

 # Technical details